EdouardHrgt/Groupomania/README.md

 #### DataBase (MySQL Workbench) :
 To Enjoy all ADMIN features on the app Feel free to update your account with this command directly on DB:
-`UPDATE user SET permission='admin' WHERE username='REPLACE BY YOUR USERNAME'`;
-(For security purposes ranking an admin is not able on the app...)
+`UPDATE user SET permission='admin' WHERE username='REPLACE BY YOUR USERNAME';` (For security purposes ranking an admin is not able directly on the app...)